Gilbert & George: Sex, Money, Race, Religion

 Recommended age

-There is no age guidance for the performance, but please be aware that it contains images and language that some people may find inappropriate for children, including swear words, sexually explicit images, and violent language.
+This performance contains images and language that some people may find offensive, including swear words, sexually explicit images and violent language.

 Programme notes

 Free printed programmes will be available at the venue.
-Digital programme notes will be available a week before the concert.
+Digital programme available here.

 Box office